Skip to main content

 Primary Goal Restore optimal testosterone levels to alleviate symptoms of hypogonadism.
 Increase endogenous testosterone production and stimulate spermatogenesis for fertility.

 For women, hormonal modulation follows different but related principles.
 Protocols may involve low-dose testosterone to address symptoms like low libido and fatigue, always balanced with progesterone, especially in peri- and post-menopausal women, to ensure endometrial health.
-The goal remains the same ∞ to make precise, data-informed adjustments to the to restore function and well-being.
+The goal remains the same ∞ to make precise, data-informed adjustments to the endocrine system to restore function and well-being.

 Academic